 PH of 7 to 14

-If you have children and pets or any sort of allergies, taking pH into account is a must for any area rug cleaning service!
+If you have children and pets or any allergies, taking pH into account is a must for any area rug cleaning service!

-The natural pH of most carpet fibers is near neutral (7).
-For wool, the natural pH will be between 5.5 and 7.
-For the life of the fiber and to keep from attracting soils, fibers are left as close as possible to their natural pH when the rug cleaning service is finished.
+The normal pH level for carpet fibers and wool is 7 and 5.5-7, respectively.
+For the fiber’s life and to keep from attracting soils, fibers are left as close as possible to their natural pH when the rug cleaning service is finished.

 The majority of soils are acidic and average between 4 and 5 on the pH scale.
 Soils become much easier to remove when they are neutral.
 Alkaline substances mix with fats, oils, and grease and result in a soap!
 Large amounts of a buffering agent (alkaline builders) in a cleaning product cause pH to shift in a wool rug.